ThunixdotNet/thunixctl/README.md

 # thunixctl

 These are a set of tools to allow users to carry out basic administrative tasks, in a secure manner.
-This tool isn't written set, and this doc acts as a spec.
+This tool isn't written set, and this doc acts as a specification.

 # thunixctl